(AS AMENDED MAY 2013)

 1. The quota of not more than twenty regular members elected each year shall consist of representatives elected by approximately one-third of the chapters plus further members elected by the Council.
 The quota of student members shall consist of one representative elected annually by each chapter.

 2. To complete the annual quota of not more than twenty new regular members each year, the Board of Directors shall propose a slate of at least twice as many nominees as there are vacancies remaining after the chapter representatives are elected.
 The slate of nominees shall be drawn from a list of recommended nominees presented to the Board of Directors by a nominating committee of the Council.
-The election shall be conducted by the secretary of the Council by mail.
+The election shall be conducted by the secretary of the Council.

 D. The Council shall advise the Board of Directors concerning the general policies of the Society.